Bora Bora is quite frankly the epitome of paradise. There’s nowhere like it on earth with a striking extinct volcano nestled within a tranquil lagoon.

 The private beach is home to a variety of watersports that include everything from kayaking, scuba diving, and SUP boarding to surfing.
 Some of the equipment comes complementary.

 InterContinental Bora Bora also has a gym, tennis and volleyball courts, and a world-renowned spa with the Thalasso Spa.
+We recently covered a recent experience from a traveler who stayed at the Intercontinental Bora Bora Thalasso.

 It’s unique in its commitment to being an eco-friendly resort and is ideal for visitors who want to support a hotel that gives back to local communities.